mosheze1311/TanksGame/Assignment3/readme.md

 ## Approved Implementation Choices

-1. We implemented a specialized `CompetitionPlayer` class and corresponding `CompetitionAlgorithm`, an advanced strategy adapted for assignment 3.
-2. We extended our static multiton Logger design to ensure synchronized logging across all GameManager instances and Simulator threads.
-3. All Managers and Algorithms are compiled to `.so` files and loaded via a registrar mechanism.
-Validation is performed on load.
-4. Multithreading is used to improve runtime performance in both modes.
-5. In addition to local Makefiles for each module, we provide a top-level Makefile to streamline building the entire project from root.
-6. We implemented GetBattleInfo so it would cancel backward movements.
+1. We implemented GetBattleInfo so it would cancel backward movements.
-7. After waiting for two steps to execute the MoveBackward command, on the 3rd step, if a MoveForward or GetBattleInfo command is received we cancel the backward movement.
+2. After waiting for two steps to execute the MoveBackward command, on the 3rd step, if a MoveForward or GetBattleInfo command is received we cancel the backward movement.
 All other commands are ignored during this waiting period, and the backward movement proceeds as planned.

 ## Project Structure